GenAI Benchmarking: LLMs and VLMs on Jetson

 Learn how to benchmark Large Language Models and Vision Language Models on your Jetson using vLLM.
 Measure throughput, latency, and understand key performance metrics.

-We will begin by serving the model, focusing on the key arguments to pass to vLLM.
-Then, we will capture and analyze the most critical metrics from our benchmark.
+We will begin by serving the model with a simple setup, then capture and analyze the most critical metrics from our benchmark.

 What We’re Measuring (and What We’re Not)